-You therefore need to change the setting in your profile to stop your subscription automatically being renewed.
+You, therefore, need to change the setting in your profile to stop your subscription from automatically being renewed.
 You may think that this is a sneaky tactic but I have seen this used on every genealogy site I have reviewed thus far.

 Benefits of membership

 Besides getting access to millions of records there are a couple of benefits that you can receive if you decide to subscribe.

 - Quarterly Magazine – These magazines are packed full of tips and advice that can help you with your military research.

 - Special Deals – As a member, you can receive discounts on holiday tours, genealogy search sites and magazines, and plenty more besides.